harp-tech/protocol/Device.md

     0      :d1, 0, 2
 ```

 Used to verify the identity of the device.
 A list of devices can be found at <https://github.com/harp-tech/protocol>.
 To reserve a range or certain IDs for your project or company, please follow the instructions in this repository.
-If the device doesn’t have a pre-allocated ID on the IDs list, this register should be set as 0.
+If the device doesn’t have a pre-allocated ID on the IDs list, this register should be set as `0` (Zero).

 #### **`R_HW_VERSION_H` (U8) – Major Hardware Version**